-Other Federal Sponsors: COGR continues to monitor federal agencies and will update the COGR web page on Institutional and Agency Responses to COVID-19 and Additional Resources as more information becomes available.
+Other Federal Sponsors: COGR continues to monitor federal agencies and continuously updates the COGR web page on Institutional and Agency Responses to COVID-19 and Additional Resources as information becomes available.
+See the COGR COVID -19 Resource Page and the COGR Agency Guidance Matrix for sponsor specific information.